 I walked and I thought of all this; of all the pictures that I looked at last night and the Zelda book and every other artifact of his life.
 And mostly I felt profoundly sad.
 Sad that certain things in my life are over and that I can’t bring any of them with me.
 I can look at pictures until my eyes burn and my neck aches and I can clutch the artifacts until they turn to dust in my hands but they won’t take me back and they can’t come with me.

 I trudged on for a while, feeling the weight of having dipped my cup into this great well of anguish.
 But then I turned around and started the mile-long trek back to my car.
-And I thought then that if this is true — that I can’t take any of it with me — then all I’ve got is right here, right now.
+And I thought then that if this is true — that I can’t take any of it with me — and all I’ve got is right here, right now.
 Today.
 This hour.
 This minute.
 This second.
 With this incredible kid who made me a mother.
-If this is true, then surely there is a deep pool of abiding joy to plunge my hands into as well.
-And a mountain of memories to help magnify each moment.
+If this is true, then surely there is a deep pool of abiding joy to plunge my hands into as well and there is so much wonder still to be had.

 So, ok then.
 Let’s get this party started.